popsolutions/openventilator/02_FlowDriver/AcrylicBellows/BellowAssembly/BellowAssembly.md

-**Bellow Assembly**
+**Bellows Assembly**

 ![](images/bellow13.30.53.jpeg)

-Start by assembling the bottom part of the Bellow.
+Start by assembling the bottom part of the Bellows.
 The Base and the Disk should press the Car Tire Chamber on each other.
 This pressure will garantee that there is no leakage.
 Also notice the importance of the O-rings and washer as they will also guarantee that air doesn't leak in the system.

 ![](images/bellow13.58.57.jpeg)